TradePulse Learning Hub

 Pitfall

 In strong trends, Stochastic stays extreme and gives premature reversal signals.
+Use only in confirmed range-bound markets.

 ROC (Rate of Change — 20)